PrincetonUniversity/hpc_beginning_workshop/README.md

 # Getting Started with the Research Computing Clusters

 ## About
 This guide presents an overview of using the HPC systems at Princeton.
-Specifically, it explains how to use Nobel, Adroit, Perseus, Della, Tiger and Traverse.
+Specifically, it explains how to use Nobel, Adroit, Della, Tiger, Stellar, and Traverse.
 The visualization machine and storage system are also covered.

 ## Prerequisites